awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 The following command will downgrade EC2Config to an older version:

 ```
+Send-SSMCommand `
+-InstanceId InstanceId `
+-DocumentName "AWS-UpdateEC2Config" `
-Send-SSMCommand -InstanceId Instance-ID -DocumentName "AWS-UpdateEC2Config" -Parameter @{'version'='3.8.354'; 'allowDowngrade'='true'}
+-Parameter @{'version'='4.9.3519'; 'allowDowngrade'='true'}
 ```

 ## Enable/Disable Windows Automatic Update Using the AWS\-ConfigureWindowsUpdate document<a name="walkthrough-powershell-enable-windows-update"></a>

-Using Run Command and the AWS\-ConfigureWindowsUpdate document, you can enable or disable automatic Windows updates on your Windows instances\.
+Using Run Command and the `AWS-ConfigureWindowsUpdate` document, you can enable or disable automatic Windows updates on your Windows instances\.
 This command configures the Windows update agent to download and install Windows updates on the day and hour that you specify\.
 If an update requires a reboot, the computer reboots automatically 15 minutes after updates have been installed\.
 With this command you can also configure Windows update to check for updates but not install them\.
-The AWS\-ConfigureWindowsUpdate document is compatible with Windows Server 2008, 2008 R2, 2012, 2012 R2, and 2016\.
+The `AWS-ConfigureWindowsUpdate` document is compatible with Windows Server 2008, 2008 R2, 2012, 2012 R2, and 2016\.

 **View the description and available parameters**